 Keep 60 days of history in the feed

 The feed MUST contain at least 60 days of history of legal resources updates.
+This corresponds to one full cycle of the sitemap update, plus one cycle of additional buffer.

 This time frame allows a data consumer that has retrieved an ELI sitemap, possibly one month old, and possibly involving a few days of processing time, to be sure to not miss any update to a legal resource since the ELI sitemap was last updated.